Florida vs. LSU NCAA Football Odds, Plays and Insights | October 16, 2021

 - Florida is 3-3-0 against the spread this season.

-- Florida is 3-2 against the spread and 4-1 overall this season when the team scores more than 26.2 points.
+- When Florida puts up more than 26.2 points, it is 3-2 against the spread and 4-1 overall.

-- When Florida amasses more than 385.0 yards, the team is 3-2 against the spread and 4-1 overall.
+- When Florida churns out more than 385.0 yards, the team is 3-2 against the spread and 4-1 overall.

 - The Gators have turned the ball over nine times this season, three more turnovers than the Tigers have forced (6).